Marion Jones (academic): Academic career

-After a 1993 Masters' titled 'Shaping nursing praxis: some registered nurses' perceptions and beliefs of theory practice' from Massey University and a 2001 PhD titled 'Shaping team practice in the context of health reform opportunities, tensions, benefits' at Flinders University of South Australia, Jones moved to the Auckland University of Technology, rising to full professor.
+After a 1993 Master's titled Shaping nursing praxis: some registered nurses' perceptions and beliefs of theory practice from Massey University and a 2001 PhD titled Shaping team practice in the context of health reform opportunities, tensions, benefits at Flinders University of South Australia, Jones moved to the Auckland University of Technology, rising to full professor.
+Notable students include Judith McAra-Couper.

-In 2015 Jones was honored by the New Zealand Nurses Organisation's, with NZNO president Marion Guy saying that "Jones' contribution to nursing, and in particular perioperative nursing both nationally and internationally was "exemplary".
+In 2015, Jones was honored by the New Zealand Nurses Organisation's, with NZNO president Marion Guy saying that "Jones' contribution to nursing, and in particular perioperative nursing both nationally and internationally was "exemplary".

-Jones is an auditor for The Academic Quality Agency for New Zealand Universities (AQA).
+Jones is an auditor for the Academic Quality Agency for New Zealand Universities (AQA).

+In the 2024 New Year Honours, Jones was appointed an Officer of the New Zealand Order of Merit, for services to education.